 If you are planning to swim 100metres front crawl.
 Look at the pace clock and start your swim leaving the wall with the red hand pointing at a particular number.
 It’s simplest for the red hand to be pointing to the top (eg in the 12 O’clock position).

 Swim 100m and as you finish look up at the clock to see where the red hand is pointing.
-If it’s pointing at the top again (eg 12 o’clock position) then if you’re an average swimmer you’ve swam your 100metres in 2minutes (1minute would make you an Olympian and 3minutes would be for a beginner).
+If it’s pointing at the top again (eg 12 o’clock position) then you’ve swam 100metres in 2 minutes (1minute would make you an Olympian and 3minutes would be for a beginner).
 If it’s pointing at the bottom then you’ve swam your 100metres in 2min 30.

 You could then time your rest interval (RI) for 30seconds and when the red top is at the bottom you know to start your next set.